-As Warren Buffett reminds us, the long term investor has more to fear from inflation than from volatility.
-What you should REALLY be scared by is that the real value of your cash in that “safe” bank account is being eaten away by inflation…its disappearing like an ice sculpture at a party.
+The long term investor has more to fear from inflation than from volatility.
+The real value of your cash in that “safe” bank account is being eaten away by inflation…its disappearing like an ice sculpture at a party.

 Price volatility is not risk.
-Risk is something big, bad and permanent happening to your assets.
-Volatility is just numbers on a screen bobbing up and down.
+Volatility is just numbers on a screen going up and down.

-As Ronan says: don’t fight it.
-The funny thing is that rollercoaster rides are actually very safe.
-As long as you don’t panic and jump out half way through the ride.
+The stock market gives you a rollercoaster ride and rollercoaster rides are very safe as long as you don’t panic and jump out half way through the ride.